Notify me

 How we plan to develop and launch the brand, sharing that journey with you

-We’re launching rapidly mainly because I am so excited about getting our watches manifested in physical form and out into the world!
+We’re doing the best we can to launch relatively rapidly mainly because I am so excited about getting our watches manifested in physical form and out into the world!

 Like many other microbrands, we will sell directly from our own website, enabling us to set up quickly and give better value to our customers.
 We are easily reachable on any of our social media platforms or by email.
 (See near the bottom of this page for details).